 These 3 exercises will help improve your shoulder range of motion.
 You can repeat these exercises as frequently as 3 times daily.
 However, before you finalize your exercise program, you should consult with your physiotherapist on the exercises you should include in your program and on how frequently to perform them.

-The diagram above illustrates a number of other useful exercises that you can perform using your shoulder pulley.
+The diagram above illustrates a number of other useful exercises that you can perform using your pulley.